 Play along with a great Gypsy Swing Rhythm Section and learn chords, comping, and melodies, then let the band back you up as you practice chords and soloing.
 You play all the leads while the band backs you up.
 Beginners can practice basic skills while more advanced players can hone their improvisation chops, each at their own individual learning pace.

 Includes standard notation, tablature, chord diagrams, lyrics, playing tips, and more.
-Each song is presented on the CD at slow and regular speed.
+Each song is presented on the CD or the downloadable audio at slow and regular speed.
 First you’ll hear the melody played at a slow speed with just guitar backup, then it’s repeated at regular speed with the band.
 The back up band is a classic “Hot Club”- style rhythm section with two acoustic rhythm guitars and string bass.
 Split track mixing on the recording allows the student to hear just the melody (while reading along in the book) or just the rhythm section, or both for maximum flexibility and specific study.
 Leads are played on Selmer-style guitar for that Gypsy Swing sound.
 Finally the band plays several choruses and you play all the leads.
 Songs may be repeated, at slow or regular speed, as many times as you wish in order to perfect phrases, melodies and solos in a band context.
 Potential for improvement is unlimited.
 Mandolin version also available.

 Table of Contents: